MrE42/7800_visualizations/README.md

 - **Running** = Only uses data within running spans for determining outliers
 - **IQR** = Same restriction, but also applies interquantile range filtering (data within the 25%-75% percentile)
 - **None** = Applies no filtering to what is included in outlier determination

+If you are enountering outliers near the end of your running span and want to exclude them, adjust the **Running Span Threshold** in the **Plot Options** menu.

 ---